bartificer/programming-by-stealth/docs/pbs32.md

 All examples in this section can be executed in the web console on `pbs32b.html` from this instalment’s ZIP file (shown above).

-Like with checkboxes and radio buttons, you can access the `name` of a `<select>` using jQuery’s `.attr()` function with the string `'name'` as the first argument.
+As with checkboxes and radio buttons, you can access the `name` of a `<select>` using jQuery’s `.attr()` function with the string `'name'` as the first argument.
 For example, you can get the name of the days dropdown with:

 ```javascript
 $('#taco_day_sel').attr('name')